tonaye-aye/masternym-api/README.md

-# Strapi application
+# Masternym-api

-A quick description of your strapi application
+A headless CMS connected to MongoDB.
+JAMSTACK.

+tony